Courses and Workshops

 This is fire behaviour for professionals, taught by someone who works in fire.

-Williams Lake: S-390 Intermediate Fire Behaviour (one seat left)
+Kelowna: S-390 Intermediate Fire Behaviour

 Whether you're responding to wildfire, planning prescribed burns, or working in fuels management, understanding fire behaviour is essential for making sound decisions and communicating effectively on the ground.